 We will not be able to complete registration/Right to Work check for Tier 4 students without confirmation of vacation dates.
-Please see the templates below or contact us for more information.
 All letters must be on University headed paper and need to be signed and stamped by a member of University staff from your department.

 It is your responsibility to ensure the TOTAL number of hours you work each week between Monday-Sunday does not exceed the number shown on your Tier 4 visa or BRP.
 Please note that this must include any voluntary work as well as paid work.

 Once you have been offered some work through us, you will be required to complete a bank/tax form and student contract so that we can pay you for your work (links to these forms can be found below).
 Your bank details will then be held by us for the rest of the academic year unless there is a period of 12 weeks or more during which you don't undertake any work through us (in which case you will be taken off the payroll and we will send you a P45 as confirmation of termination of employment).
 If you subsequently take further employment through us, you will need to ensure you complete new forms.

 Once completed please email all forms to JobshopForms@Cardiff.ac.uk